 In Bolivia we enjoyed quite a bit of overland camping.
 It’s a country with lots of space and few people so finding a spot to rough camp generally was easy.

 In, or near, towns or cities we asked for a place to camp in a parking lot of a hotel or restaurant, which generally worked out okay.
-In some cases we paid a small fee to use their bathroom/shower.
+Sometimes we paid a small fee to use their bathroom/shower.

 Overland camping is at its grandest at Salar de Uyuni, the world’s largest salt flat, and in Sud Lipez, the rough region on altitude south of Salar de Uyuni towards Chile (San Pedro de Atacama).